elmalouani-ayoub/Focus_app_android/README.md

 **Queue up a session.** Add tasks with durations and they run in order, each one auto-arming when the previous rest ends.
 Unfinished blocks stay in the queue.

 **Turn the phone sideways** and the timer takes over the whole screen — digits only, black everywhere else.
 If you keep rotation lock on, tap the display instead: it rotates in software so you can stand the phone on its side against a monitor.
-Controls fade out after four seconds.
+Controls fade out after four seconds; the back gesture returns to the app instead of quitting it.
 The digits drift a few pixels every minute to spare the OLED.

 <img src="shots/04-clock.png" width="620">
+**It keeps running with the screen off.** The countdown survives backgrounding, the alarm still fires, and while a block runs the remaining time and task name appear on your lock screen and in the notification shade with a progress bar.
+The moment a block ends you get a notification.

+**Long-press the launcher icon** for shortcuts: start a 25-minute block, start a 50-minute block, or jump straight to the sideways clock.

 **It logs what actually happened.** Every block records what you predicted against what you spent, and the Log tab turns that into a calibration figure.
 If it reads 140%, your instinct is packing two hours of work into ninety minutes.

 <img src="shots/05-queue.png" width="250"> <img src="shots/06-log.png" width="250">